MORTON’S NEUROMA TREATMENT

-Treatment for Morton’s Neuroma will often vary, depending on the severity of a patient’s condition.
+Morton’s Neuroma treatment will often vary, depending on the severity of a patient’s condition.
 Insoles and orthoses are indicated but also, in some cases, injections may be helpful for alleviating pain.
-Another form of Morton's Neuroma treatment is decompression surgery, in which a podiatrist will work to alleviate the pressure on the nerve.
+Another form of treatment is decompression surgery, in which a podiatrist will work to reduce the pressure on the nerve tissue.
 In more severe cases, full removal of the nerve would be required.

-If you would like more information about Morton’s Neuroma treatment in London, please consult our podiatrist at City Foot Health for a proper diagnosis and recommended treatment plan.
+If you would like more information about treatment in London, please consult our podiatrist at City Foot Health for a proper diagnosis and recommended treatment plan.

 What is Morton’s Neuroma?